Julian/lean.nvim/README.rst

         -- top | bottom
         horizontal_position = "bottom",

+        -- Always open the infoview window in a separate tabpage.
+        -- Might be useful if you are using a screen reader and don't want too -- many dynamic updates in the terminal at the same time.
+        -- Note that `height` and `width` will be ignored in this case. separate_tab = false,

         -- Show indicators for pin locations when entering an infoview window?
         -- always | never | auto (= only when there are multiple pins)
         indicators = "auto",